- Loyola Achieves 2018 Get With the Guidelines®-Stroke GOLD PLUS Award

 Why Choose Loyola for Stroke Care?

-Loyola’s Stroke Center has been recognized by the American Stroke Association with its Get with the Guidelines® – Stroke Gold Plus Quality Achievement Award for eight years in a row for our commitment and success in implementing a higher standard of stroke care.
+Loyola’s Stroke Center has been recognized by the American Stroke Association with its Get with the Guidelines® – Stroke Gold Plus Quality Achievement Award for nine years in a row for our commitment and success in implementing a higher standard of stroke care.
 Loyola is also the only academic medical center in the Chicago area accredited as a stroke specialty program by CARF (Commission on Accreditation of Rehabilitation Facilities) International.
-Loyola has been accredited by The Joint Commission as an Advanced Primary Stroke Center.
+Loyola University Medical Center is certified by The Joint Commission as a comprehensive stroke center.

 As an academic medical center, Loyola provides compassionate, exceptional care to patients and trains future leaders in neurology and neurosurgery.